pedromattos11/ManufacturingFlowChart/README.md

 System created by PowerApps, which sent the data in real time to SharePoint, which generated a live report in Power BI.

 It helped a lot in controlling manufacturing losses of the products.

+# System 01

+Home Page
+System created so that the real count and SAP numbers are entered every day.